LONJEZ/Delivery_app/README.md

                 assert_eq!(1, contract.parcels.len())
             }

-#[test]
+#[test].
-This test confirms if the pay function is able to check the amount paid for the new parcel and generate a tracking id
+This test confirms if the pay function is able to check the amount paid for the new parcel and generate a tracking id.
             fn test_pay(){
                 let mut context = get_context(vec![], false);
                 context.attached_deposit = 100 * 10u128.pow(22);